longauer/task_scheduler/README.md

 - a colorful terminal application is required to get color-coded outputs in terminal

+- using the **viwe_next** command is the fastest way to view details about the next scheduled task

 - each scheduler instance stores two data files: schedule_state.json (storing all information input by the user), schedule.json (storing the result of the latest scheduling).
-  - rescheduling happens automatically after all kinds of edits and operations, not upon calling the command **view_schedule** however!
+  - rescheduling happens automatically after all kinds of edits and operations, not upon calling the command **view_schedule** or **view_next** however!
 This commands loads directly the schedule.json file, thus removing the need of schedule recalculation in series of view_schedule calls
   - you can use the command **schedule_tasks** to recalculate your schedule - this command also lists impossible-to-schedule tasks in the terminal assuming your current settings

 - it may be a good idea to occasionally save a version of your scheduler.
 For this purpose the command **merge** can be used.
 Example: ``` task-scheduler merge -n MySchedule_backup -ns MySchedule ```

+- note that the order in which subtasks are added to a task is respected in scheduling.
+This is useful in situations when subtasks rely on completion of previous subtasks

+- it only has an effect to edit completion/duration attributes of leaf tasks (tasks with 0 subtasks) since these attributes of tasks higher in the hierarchy are calculated based on those of the leaf tasks

+- conversely, it only has an effect to edit deadlines of top-level tasks (highest in the task hierarchy).
+Deadlines of the rest of the tasks always corresponds to that of their ancestor

 - this application requires that **vim** be installed on your system.
 In certain scenarios, vim motions can be more efficient than editing your settings through **interactive mode** eg. adding multipe time slots.
 You can use the command **update_time_slots** to edit/add/remove your time slots using the vim interface.